 Identify possible consequences of not caring for cardiorespiratory, skeletal, and muscular systems.

-Describe how food choices, regular physical activity, and getting enough sleep are essential components of a healthy lifestyle.
+Describe why fruits and vegetables are essential components of a healthy lifestyle.

-Explain how regular physical activity and healthy eating habits and food choices keep the cardiorespiratory, skeletal, and muscular systems healthy.

-Use a decision-making process to select healthy foods.

-Identify ways to increase physical activity.

-Explain the need for regular health checkups and screenings.

-Explain why parents/guardians keep health records for their children.

-Recognize the harmful effects of drugs, alcohol, and tobacco.
+Practice correct posture for sitting, standing, and walking.

+Explain why it is important to cover the mouth and nose when sneezing and to wash hands to stay free of communicable disease.

-Recognize that tobacco smoke is harmful to health and should be avoided.
+Recognize that tobacco smoke and nicotine products (e.g., electronic smoking devices) are harmful to one’s health and should be avoided.

-Describe the use of refusal skills to make good decisions.
+Describe the use of refusal skills based on good decisions.

-Identify why medicines should only be taken under the supervision of an adult.
+Identify why medicines should only be taken under the supervision of an adult and the importance of childproof caps on medicines.

+Identify ways that students can take responsibility for personal safety at home, at school, and in the community.

-Explain healthy ways to express the emotions associated with disappointment, loss, and grief.
+Explain healthy ways to express feelings associated with disappointment, loss, and grief.

-Discuss how to express needs and wants appropriately.

-Use appropriate strategies to object to teasing and bullying.

-Describe the use of nonviolent strategies to resolve conflicts.

-Describe characteristics of a trusted friend and a trusted adult.
+Discuss how empathy, compassion, and acceptance help one understand others.
+Identify ways to respond appropriately to joking, teasing, and bullying.

-Describe how to work and play cooperatively.
+Describe how to work and play cooperatively and how to use nonviolent strategies to resolve conflict.

-Describe how self-image influences personal success.
+Identify trusted adults at school and at home.
+Describe ways to protect the environment.

 Advocacy and Health Promotion